annotation/text-fabric/tf/docs/about/corpora.md

     converted from TEI from the Huygens Institute, together with RKD and HuC;
     many people involved

+    *with tokens and sentences from Spacy woven in*

 ## [Cambridge Semitics Lab](https://github.com/CambridgeSemiticsLab)

 [CambridgeSemiticsLab/nena_tf](https://github.com/CambridgeSemiticsLab/nena_tf)